Home Page Navigation Contents Contact Sitemap Search

 Since you have to enter sensitive and private details (for instance your password) to log in, you have to use a protected connection to your financial institution.

-An SSL connection which has been correctly established with the proper website and which is based on an authentic and valid certificate - i.e. a secure connection - can be recognised by the following three clear browser characteristics:
+An TLS/SSL connection which has been correctly established with the proper website and which is based on an authentic and valid certificate - i.e. a secure connection - can be recognised by the following two clear browser characteristics:

 You are actually on the financial institution’s website.